mkhuda/mith-express/README.md

 ### Development Purpose

 This project still maintaining but you can create Mithril based app through this boiler work.
-I also added bootstrap for default styling.
+I also added Spectre CSS for default styling.

 ## Built With